Pennsylvania Railroad locomotive classification: Diesel classification

-The Pennsylvania Railroad was slow to dieselize.
+The Pennsylvania Railroad was rather slow to dieselize.
 By the end of WW2 they only had 18 units.
-However over the next 22 years they had acquired a total of 3005 units.
-They bought from all the manufacturers: Alco 516 units, Baldwin 643 units, EMD 1,479 units, Fairbanks-Morse 200 units, General Electric 145 units, and Lima 22 units.
+However over the next 22 years they had acquired a total of 3,005 units.
+The railroad purchased locomotives from all major American locomotive manufacturers: Alco with 516 units, Baldwin with 643 units, EMD with 1,479 units, Fairbanks-Morse with 200 units, General Electric with 145 units, and Lima-Hamilton with 22 units.
 This diversity was a nightmare for the maintenance department as there was very little compatibility amongst the different builders.